patrickdean/homegame/obligation-distilled.md

 # Obligation

 Obligation represents a debt that a PC owes.
-The following are modifications to the Obligation system as present in Star Wars: Edge of the Empire by Fantasy Flight Games
+The following are modifications to the Obligation system as present in Star Wars: Edge of the Empire by Fantasy Flight Games.
+This conversion follows all the same rules/guidelines for Obligation in EotE with the following modifications.

 ## Triggering Obligation